The Ideological Odyssey of John T. Flynn

 Sixteen years later Flynn had a different outlook.
 In 1948 he published an article in the American Mercury entitled “What Liberalism Means to Me,” in which all of his earlier concerns about unfettered capitalism seemed to have vanished.
 Liberalism, he claimed, once had as its primary purpose the reduction of the power of the state, but in present times, he lamented, the word had been “captured by certain aggressor philosophers, carried off as so much loot and offered for acceptance to a wholly different clientele.”
 He praised capitalism for producing “beyond a doubt the greatest freedom in the world and the greatest abundance.”
 The “planned economy,” he concluded, apparently forgetting that he had embraced economic planning in the 1930s, “has produced before our eyes the most appalling consequences.”

-on foreign policy, Flynn had clearly made a significant ideological
+Notwithstanding his views on foreign policy, Flynn had clearly made a

 Michele Flynn Stenehjem, An American First: John T. Flynn and the America First Committee (New Rochelle, NY: Arlington House, 1976), p.
 29; Flynn, “OPM: Let’s Look at the Record,” New Republic 97 (November 30, 1938): 99.